Viator Merchant API Certification

 Requirements

-1. Products with booking questions require valid answers to those questions to be submitted in the request to /bookings/book.
+1. Products with booking questions require valid answers to those questions to be submitted in the booking request.
 The answers must be collected from the customer at the time of checkout.

 2. Booking questions must be displayed and managed in accordance with our documentation.
-Questions classified as ‘mandatory’ must be answered , and each answer must adhere to the requirements detailed in the respective booking question object.
+Per-person questions must be asked separately for each traveler.
+Questions classified as ‘mandatory’ must be answered, and each answer must adhere to the requirements detailed in the respective booking question object.

 Best practices

-1. Do not exclude products with booking questions, as this practice will significantly limit your available inventory and revenue opportunity.
+1. Do not exclude products with booking questions, as this practice will significantly limit your available inventory and sales opportunities.

 Some tours and activities offer traveler pickup, which is managed via booking questions.
 Pickup locations may be selected from a list of preset locations, or may be input by the traveler.